 In 1999, Andy Jaffe coordinated and hosted the first of the major collegiate symposiums celebrating the Centennial of Duke Ellington's birth.
-The McBride Jazz Commission Series, begun in 2005, has commissioned twelve pieces written exclusively for the Amherst College Jazz Ensemble.
+The McBride Jazz Commission Series, begun in 2005, has commissioned fourteen pieces written exclusively for the Amherst College Jazz Ensemble.
 The first, "City Scapes" by Nathan Childers and the second, "The Art of the Matter", by David Springfield, were received well by audiences in our Spring Concerts of '05 and '06, and the ensemble had the powerful experience of interacting with these wonderful composers.
 Spring 2007 found a wonderful piece composed by Santiago Cerda, a Chilean composer of important status in the Santiago region of Chile entitled "Andes Jazz Suite".
 Our 2008 McBride Commission composer David Rivello wrote "A Series of Short Prayers".
 Local composer Frank Newton was selected to create the next piece which we premiered on May 4, 2009.
 Newton titled the piece "Into the Light" and it was fantastic!
 UCONN-based Earl MacDonald composed our 2010 piece, "Smoke & Mirrors".
 A quizzical piece, "Down the Rabbit Hole" was composed by Ayn Inserto for our 2011 piece.
 Our 2012 Commission Composer was McGill Professor Christine Jensen, and her piece "Blue Yonder" was presented on February 24, 2012.
 Erik Applegate, a wonderful bassist who teaches at U of Northern Colorado composed "Phosphorescence" for our February 16, 2013 performance.
-UMASS Professor of Jazz Studies Jeff Holmes composed "Ten for 10" in honor of our tenth year of Commissioned Pieces.
+UMASS Professor of Jazz Studies Jeff Holmes composed "Ten for 10" in honor of our tenth year of Commission Series.
 This was performed during a two-day celebration of Jazz at Amherst in March, 2014.
 New York based trombonist and composer JC Sanford composed the 2015 Commission entitled "Trash Me Hamster" and this was performed in February, 2015.
-Alex Lee-Clark, a stalwart on the scene in Boston composed our most recent Commission, "Cocktail Party" and performed on stage with his amazing Funk Band following the performance of this piece in February, 2016.
+Alex Lee-Clark, a stalwart on the scene in Boston composed "Cocktail Party" and performed on stage with his amazing Funk Band following the performance of this piece in February, 2016.
+Iowa-based Christopher Merz gave us "Two Weeks From Everywhere" for our 2017 Commission.
+Most recently, Omar Thomas composed "Orchids" for our 2018 Commission.

 Today, Amherst College supports a jazz ensemble, several jazz combos, a theory/improvisation course with three levels, and numerous offerings in Jazz History and creative improvisation courses.
 Private instruction is available for all jazz musicians, and the scene in Amherst and the Pioneer Valley continues to thrive.
 The current jazz director and lecturer, Bruce Diehl, coordinates both the jazz ensemble and the combo program, and teaches the jazz improvisation/theory course.
 There are around 10 on and off campus jazz ensemble performances each year while jazz combos have many opportunities to play in concert (in Arms Music Center and at the Jazz@Schwemm's Series in October and March) and gigs (for pay!) on and off campus.
-Assistant Professor Jason Robinson has brought variety to our course offerings and new insights into the music we call jazz.
+Professor Jason Robinson has brought variety to our course offerings and new insights into the music we call jazz.
+We look forward to having Professor Darry Harper '90 around for an extended time to share his wealth of knowledge.

 This collection is available for students and faculty at Amherst College as well as in the Five College system.
 The McBride collection is a symbol of the commitment and dedication that Robin McBride has to Amherst College and to the continued study of Jazz as the true art form that it represents.